ndench/ansible-common/docs/fakes3.md

 Documentation for the [fakes3 role](/roles/fakes3).

-This role will install, setup a service and create a bucket bucket [FakeS3](https://github.com/jubos/fake-s3), to allow development againt the AWS S3 API.
+This role will install, setup a service and create a bucket for [FakeS3](https://github.com/jubos/fake-s3), to allow development againt the AWS S3 API.